 Test proposals would then be approved or revised by the BOE.
 Companies would then conduct the test and submit all pertinent information to the BOE for final review.
 Only then could companies claim a percentage of their fuel as off road and eligible for excise tax refunds.

 In June of this year, the process for filing off-road diesel tax refunds was helped considerably when a revision to Regulation 1432 was passed.
 The revision adds safe-harbor percentages for fuel purchases made after April 1, 2016 if you are claiming a portion of the fuel was used to operate equipment.
 This makes the refund process far simpler for companies.
 Instead of the arduous test process that was previously required, you can now claim a percentage of your fuel as off road based on the equipment type and BOE guidelines.

 If you decide that the BOE guidelines are not representative of your equipment’s usage, you can still apply for off-road diesel tax refunds through the existing process of proposing and conducting a fuel consumption test.

 How to File

-Once you decide which method to use, either the safe-harbor percentage or a fuel consumption test, you can get started on the actual refund filing.
+Once you decide which method to use, you can get started on the actual refund filing.
 First, you’ll need to register with the BOE and complete form BOE-32 which asks about your business and equipment.
 Then you’ll need to submit form BOE-770-DU on an annual basis to claim a refund.
 Even if you decide to use the percentages suggested by the BOE, you’ll need to know how many gallons were purchased during the claim period and which vehicles and equipment were fueled.
 Ideally, your fuel card company offers free fuel reports that detail fueling activity so that the refund process is as easy as possible to complete.